The official unveiling for Obama Boulevard will be held on May 4!

 “I’m thrilled that Los Angeles will be home to Obama Boulevard,” Wesson said in a statement to KCAL 9.
 “Our history is important and this is one way that we will ensure that America’s 44th President’s legacy is shared for generations to come for Angelenos and visitors alike.”

-The event is free, but you will need a ticket to join the festivities – click here to get yours!
+The event is free, but you will need to reserve a ticket on their Eventbrite listing!

 This is a second time that Los Angeles has named apart of the city after 44.
 Last year a portion of the 134 Freeway was designated as President Barack H. Obama Highway.